Mtai30/WhyAblo/README.md

 5/30/22 Jerry
 Reverted the EntityList class to have a 2-D array rather than an ArrayList, and edited other methods in response.
 Entities are displayed on the board; adventurers are white ellipses while demons are brown ellipses.
 Pressing spacebar creates an Adventurer object, and a Demon object is initialized and displayed every 60 frames.
 Removed the stroke from the tile display (tentative).

+5/30/22 Matthew
+Added in a menu with functioning buttons on the side, now can spawn in enemies.
+Change entity color to red and green instead of brown and white.
+Also got started on evolution/reproduction.